Leading through crisis and times of change, COVID trends

 It’s about being present in the daily trenches.
 Be visible.
 Talk face to face with people.
 Create trust, and communicate what’s going on in the business.

-It’s also easy to focus on lack of leadership instead of the basics.
+It’s also easy to focus on the lack of leadership instead of the basics.

 That is, are the underlying conditions present for leaders to be the best possible leaders?
 At all levels in your organization?